johnbywater/costello/README.md

 The "digital" contract tracing approach uses proximity detection features of digital devices to track contact events, and the log of contact events is used to notify contacts of confirmed cases.

-The approach taken in this project is to build on both these approaches in an open source manner, and adopt a probabilistic approach to managing risk and optimising outcomes, based on current understandings of transmission, development and duration of infectiousness, development and duration of symptoms, and sensitivity and specificity of tests of different kinds, so that available resources can be used most effectively.
+The approach taken in this project is to build on both these approaches in and to go further by adopt a probabilistic approach to managing risk and optimising outcomes, based on current understandings of transmission, development and duration of infectiousness, development and duration of symptoms, and sensitivity and specificity of tests of different kinds, so that available resources can be used most effectively.

+This project's approach to software development follows established open source approach to licensing, and established approaches to development of reliable, scalable, maintainable distributed systems such as domain driven design and event sourcing.

 ## Scope of the work